Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

 1. In the *PIM* module under *Settings > Attributes*, create the additional attributes you require.
 For detailed information, see [Create an attribute](../../PIM/Integration/01_ManageAttributes.md#create-an-attribute) in the *PIM* documentation.
     - Use a key that starts with **pim_** to indicate that the attributes are product-related.
     - Assign the *String* data type to the attributes.
+    - Assign the attribute to the *Product options* attribute set.

 2. In the *DataHub* module under *Data model > Attribute sets*, assign the attributes to the following attribute sets:
     - *Offer option set for POS store "Name of the store"* for all stores in which you want to offer the product option.